ggoutbreakggoutbreak assumes a

 internally extensively.
 Casting dates to and from

-is all that generally needs to be done before
+time_periods is all that generally needs to be done before

 To help prepare line-list data into time series there is the

-function.
+time_summarise() function.
 A minimal line-list will have a

 date column and nothing else.
+From this we can generate a count of cases

 random_dates = Sys.Date()+sample.int(21,50,replace = TRUE)

-linelist = tibble::tibble(date = random_dates)
+linelist = dplyr::tibble(date = random_dates)

 linelist %>% time_summarise(unit="1 week") %>% dplyr::glimpse()